 Calling all Citizen Scientists for a Summer Butterfly Blitz

-Are you interested in science and want to get involved in hands-on learning?
-This summer Credit Valley Conservation (CVC) and The Riverwood Conservancy are hosting the first annual Butterfly Blitz in the Credit River Watershed.
-The organizations are seeking volunteers looking to spread their wings in the field of citizen science.
-Participants will help create a watershed-wide inventory of butterflies by sharing local sightings.
+Credit Valley Conservation (CVC) and The Riverwood Conservancy are hosting the third annual Butterfly Blitz in the Credit River Watershed this summer.
+The organizations are seeking participants to share their butterfly sightings and contribute to a watershed-wide inventory of butterflies.

-CVC and The Riverwood Conservancy are hosting a kick-off training event on Saturday, June 22, 2019.
-Environmental enthusiasts and residents will learn how to participate in the program, identify different butterflies in their neighbourhoods and share their butterfly sightings.
+CVC and The Riverwood Conservancy are hosting online training sessions May 8, 9 and 13, 2021.
+Participants will learn how to take part in the program, how to find and identify butterfly species and how to share their butterfly sightings.

-Registration is required for the June 22 kick-off event, however it’s not necessary to attend to participate in Butterfly Blitz.
-Anyone can join the program and submit butterfly observations on the iNaturalist site.
+Registration is required for the May training events, however it’s not necessary to attend the training sessions to participate.
+Anyone can join the program on iNaturalist and submit butterfly observations.
+Register for events and learn more at cvc.ca/butterflyblitz.

 Marketing and Communications Specialist